hidden

 Ensure Eligibility

-• Only physician organizations are eligible to apply for credits.
+• Only member-driven physician organizations are eligible to apply for credits.

 • Physicians must be the primary target audience of the CPD activity, which must address at least one of the CanMEDS and/or CanMEDS-FM competencies for physicians.
 See details.